 After arriving in Melbourne, if your kids don’t mind heights, start your trip to Melbourne by taking in the view of the city from the Eureka Skydeck.
 The city sparkles from this height.

-Grab an easy dinner at one of the dumplings restaurants in Chinatown or book a table at Transport Public Bar in Fed Square, a great spot for parents to enjoy a drink while the little ones peruse the kids’ menu.
+Grab an easy dinner at one of the dumpling restaurants in Chinatown or book a table at Transport Public Bar in Fed Square, a great spot for parents to enjoy a drink while the little ones peruse the kids’ menu.

 Take advantage of the buffet at your hotel and fuel up for the busy day ahead.